Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 November 2025 15.37.09 UTC
+- WIB: Selasa, 11 November 2025 16.31.30 UTC
-- WITA: Selasa, 11 November 2025 16.37.09 UTC
+- WITA: Selasa, 11 November 2025 17.31.30 UTC
-- WIT: Selasa, 11 November 2025 17.37.09 UTC
+- WIT: Selasa, 11 November 2025 18.31.30 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

 Kategori: motivational